scarar/Laravel-Personal-Blog-PHP/README.md

 ## Requirements

+1. System Requirements:
+   - Linux/Unix system with sudo access
+   - Curl installed (`sudo apt-get install curl`)

+2. The installer will automatically set up:
-- PHP 8.4
+   - PHP 8.4 and extensions
-- Web server (Nginx recommended)
+   - Nginx web server
-- One of these databases:
+   - Your choice of database:
      - SQLite (simplest, good for small blogs)
      - MySQL (good for medium to large blogs)
      - PostgreSQL (advanced features)

+No need to install anything manually - the installer handles everything!

 ## Configuration Files